gnu-enjoyer/Grid/README.md

 Create and customise 2D and 3D grids using an intuitive UEditor mode.

-Separate self-contained workflows (Grid and GridEditor) for easy integration into any project:
+Separate self-contained workflows (Grid and GridEditor) for easy integration into any project.

 Save/Load with a Grid Data Asset (Editor & runtime) for runtime gameplay functionality.